JD Programs of Instruction

 Selected Topics in Advanced Antitrust Law (Antitrust in the Healthcare Sector) (6405)

-Selected Topics in Health Care Law (6409)**
+Selected Topics in Health Law and Policy (6409)**

 Environmental and Toxic Torts (6449)